Satanaelcode/CopperBomb/README.md

 # CopperBomb
-This here is just for me to learn rust better ^^# rusty
+This here is just for me to learn rust better ^^